By Jackie Russell, RN, JD

 Your nursing license is a privilege provided to you by the State of Minnesota for the purpose of providing safe patient care.
 It is imperative that as a nurse licensee, you never falsify nursing documentation, or any document, in relation to your nursing practice.

 Documentation is the first thing attorney’s and hospital superiors will scrutinize in the event of a medical or nursing liability claim.
-The ramifications of falsifying records may be nursing liability, and encumbered license or loss of your license.
+The ramifications of falsifying records may be a nursing liability, encumbered license, or loss of your license.
 Another consequence is, your veracity as a nurse will be severely compromised.

 Documentation that is a complete, accurate, timely account of a patient’s condition or status is your best defense against litigation.